redFrik/udk09-Bits_and_Pieces/udk130704/README.md

 //--extra
 ---------
-* connect it together with the lm386 amplifier from last week
+* connect it together with the lm386 amplifier and an 8ohm speaker from last week
-* modify the circuit - replace the ldr with a potentiometer, add more pots, connect 2nd pair of schmitt triggers.
+* modify the circuit - replace the ldr with a potentiometer, add more pots and switches
+* connect 2nd pair of schmitt triggers and make it stereo output